serai-dex/serai/processor/README.md

 Bitcoin will have the same TX hash flow, just explicitly matching against the inputs.

-- Scheduler uses exact amounts yet we need to handle fees as well

-A) Schedule into a pre-fee table and adjust it post-fee
-B) When we receive an output to the branch address, add back the fee to perceived value (post-fee to pre-fee lookup?)

 - Coordinator communication

 Kafka?
 RPC ping to them, which we don't count as 'sent' until we get a pong?

-- Dust Handling

 - Handle reboots